rajgiriUW/OECT_Control/README.md

 1. Install OECT dependencies with
 ```
-pip install numpy qtpy h5py pyqtgraph scopefoundry pyvisa qtconsole ipython
+pip install -r requirements/base.txt
 ```

-2. Navigate to the directory containing the "src" and "requirements" folders for the app.
+2. Navigate to the directory containing the "src" folder for the app.

 3. To test the app, run
 ```